m2-apps/m2_apps/kulture/README.md

 ### Download on the Google Play Store

-This game is currently on available on the Google Play Store.
-You can find it [here](https://play.google.com/store/apps/details?id=com.M2Apps.kulture).
+This app is currently on available on the Google Play Store.
+You can find it [here](https://play.google.com/store/apps/details?id=com.m2apps.kulture).

 ### Privacy Policy